snehalb12/aftermedai-final/README.md

 ## Example Use Case

-> “A patient is discharged from a hospital with a complex summary.
+“A patient is discharged from a hospital with a complex summary.
 AfterMedAI reads the summary, flags that no follow-up date is mentioned, and generates a care plan reminding the patient to revisit their physician and continue their medications for 5 days.”

 ---

 ## Built With

 - **OpenAI / Azure OpenAI** – LLM backbone
-- **LangChain** – Optional agent framework (modular)
 - **Streamlit** – For interactive UI
 - **dotenv** – For API key management
+- **xhtml2pdf** – For HTML-to-PDF generation
+- **PyPDF2** – For reading PDF summaries
+- **markdown** – For formatting care plans

 ---

 ## Authors

-**Team:** Care Coders - Snehal Bandekar, Samadhan Thube, Harshada Kothe, Aditya Londhe, Jaideep Jahagirdhar, Siddharth Pimprikar
+**Team:** Care Coders
+**Members:** Snehal Bandekar, Harshada Kothe, Samadhan Thube, Aditya Londhe, Jaideep Jahagirdhar, Siddharth Pimprikar
 **Project:** AfterMedAI
-**Hackathon:** Agentic AI Prompthon (2025)
+**Hackathon:** Agentic AI Prompthon